edingc/ansible-tpot-vultr/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request
+5. Open a Pull Request.

 <!-- LICENSE -->